Goldbach, Bavaria: Location

-Constituent communities
+Gemeindeteile

-On 1 July 1971, the formerly self-administering community of Unterafferbach was amalgamated with Goldbach.
+On 1 July 1971, the formerly self-administering municipality of Unterafferbach was amalgamated with Goldbach.

 History

 In 1218, Goldbach had its first documentary mention.
 From the mid 15th century, Goldbach was under the authority of the Archbishop of Mainz.
 In 1814, Goldbach was transferred to Bavaria.
-On 26 May 1995, Goldbach was granted the designation Markt (“Market”).
+On 26 May 1995, Goldbach was granted the designation Markt ("Market").

 Politics

-Community council
+Municipal council

 The council is made up of 24 council members, not counting the mayor.